bertrand-lab/cobia/README.md

 *cobia* is a computational tool to predict the number of cofragmenting ions in a mass spectrometry experiment, focused on metaproteomics.
 Specifically, we calculate 'cofragmentation scores' which represent identification and quantification bias using mass spectrometry based metaproteomics.

+### Latest Changes

+I've removed the ability to use BioLCCC due to consistent and unclear errors.
+I've also updated the targeted approach, so that if you have a peptide in your targeted file that's not in your database, it doesn't stop the prediction, it just doesn't provide metrics of cofragmentation.

 ### Requirements

 The installation instructions assume a linux environment, although they can be adapted to work on a Windows or MacOS system as needed.
 The following python modules are required: